scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 ## SOLVERSOLVEHEUR {#SOLVER_SOLVEHEUR}

-The SOLVERSOLVEHEUR callback is called during heuristic pricing when the variable pricer in the master SCIP instance wants to solve a pricing problem heuristically.
+The `GCG_DECL_SOLVERSOLVEHEUR(solverSolveHeurMysolver)` callback is called during heuristic pricing when the variable pricer in the master SCIP instance wants to solve a pricing problem heuristically.
 It has the same input and return parameters as the [SOLVERSOLVE](#SOLVER_SOLVE) callback.
 It does not need to solve the pricing problem to optimality, but should try to construct good feasible solutions using fast methods.
 Nevertheless, it can return a lower bound for the optimal solution value of the problem, if it computes one.

 ## SOLVERFREE {#SOLVER_FREE}

-If you are using solver data, you have to implement this method in order to free the solver data.
+The `GCG_DECL_SOLVERFREE(solverFreeMysolver)` has to be implemented if you are using solver data in order to free the solver data.
 This can be done by the following procedure:
 ```C
 static